Jordan-deJong/scaffolding/README.md

 ## Usage

+Ensure your file name is the same as the resource/model name you wish to generate.

     $ rails g/generate scaffolding path/to/file.csv

 Or add CSV files to the tmp/scaffolding directory and process them all with:

     $ rails g/generate scaffolding

+Options (You will be asked these at the terminal if you do not specify):

+Automatically determine the data types of each column.

+    --auto

+Migrate the database after the scaffold has been generated.

+    --migrate

+Import the data from the data source into the development database.

+    --import

 ## Development